 Due to dangerous rip currents, McKinley Beach tends to be quieter than neighboring Bradford Beach.
 (NOTE: The beach is currently undergoing a safety investigation; check online to see if it’s open before you travel.)

 Looking for some of the most beautiful sunrise views in Milwaukee?
 Look no further than Atwater Park, home to Atwater Beach.
 Spanning five acres, Atwater Park is a great place to spend the day with family and friends or simply explore this beautiful Milwaukee beach on your own.

 Located just off Lake Drive, where you’ll find plenty of parking, Atwater Park offers more than just a sandy shoreline; the beach park is also home to a series of beautiful and thought-provoking art installations.
 Leisurely peruse the artwork, set against the stunning backdrop of Lake Michigan.

 It’s worth noting that you’ll need to descend 50 steps from Lake Drive to the sandy beach; if you have accessibility needs, you may want to consider visiting other beaches around Milwaukee.

 Ready to kick back and relax in South Milwaukee?
 Set your sights on Grant Park, home to a host of outdoor activities and the beautiful sands of Grant Park Beach.

 Want to stretch your legs and enjoy a hike?
 Meander along the variety of exciting hiking trails through the woodlands, around ravines, and across wooden bridges.
 Grant Park is perfect for explorers of any age!

 Looking to hit the links?
-Play a quick round 18-hole golf course before you take a dip in the lake, or lay back and relax on the warm, soft sand.
+Play a quick round on the 18-hole golf course before you take a dip in the lake, or lay back and relax on the warm, soft sand.